JackDelia/JokeStarter/README.md

 ## Description

 JokeStarter is a Kickstarter-like web application that allows users to ask for funding for joke projects.

+It was made using rails to handle the backend and javascript (specifically react.js) to handle the frontend.

 ## Features

 JokeStarter uses BCrypt's methods to create secure authorization on the rails backend which is then passed to the react frontend via ajax requests.
 It is then handled by a fluxstore in order to tell if a user is signed in.

+Basic features are included like the ability to create and view projects, contribute to them, as well as more social aspects like commenting on projects and following them.

+Login
 ![auth]